citp/privacy-policy-historical/p/pr/pre/prestigesmartkitchen.com.md

-> *The following text is extracted and transformed from the prestigesmartkitchen.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625092300id_/http%3A//prestigesmartkitchen.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the prestigesmartkitchen.com privacy policy that was archived on 2016-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160622191922id_/http%3A//www.prestigesmartkitchen.com/privacy-policy-cookie-restriction-mode) for the most accurate reproduction.*

-# PrestigeTTK
+# Privacy Policy

 We respect your privacy.